The Differences between Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPO) in Medicare

 In a Medicare Advantage HMO plan, you will need to designate a Primary Care Provider (PCP) who can help you coordinate your various medical needs and direct you to a specialist if you need one.
 The HMO will require you to seek care from their contracted providers; if you want to see a provider who is not on contract with your plan, you will likely pay the entire cost of your treatment.
-In addition to staying within the plan network, you will also need prior authorization before you are admitted to a hospital.
-HMOs save money by restricting care to the providers with whom they contract; they return those savings to you in the form of lower monthly premiums.
+HMOs save money by restricting care to the providers with whom they contract; they return those savings to you in the form of affordable monthly premiums.

 PPOs give you more flexibility.
 You may not need a PCP but may be able to go directly to the doctor or hospital of your choice.
 If you decide you want to see a doctor who is not in-network, the plan may still pay part of your costs.
 The flexibility you get from a PPO is usually accompanied by higher monthly premium costs, however.

 The HMO-Point of Service plans are hybrids of HMOs and PPOs and require you to select a PCP to coordinate and authorize your care.
-You will save more in these hybrid plans if you go to the providers in their network, but you will have some flexibility in seeing providers outside their networks.
+You may save more in these hybrid plans if you go to the providers in their network, but you may have some flexibility in seeing providers outside their networks.

-If you are completely satisfied with the doctors and hospitals in an HMO plan and you don’t travel much outside your area, you will save money.
-The plans can change their provider network each year, though, so you need to feel comfortable with any potential changes.
+If you are completely satisfied with the doctors and hospitals in an HMO plan and you don’t travel much outside your area, you may save money.
+That said, the plans can change their provider network each year, so you need to feel comfortable with any potential changes.
 If you are uncertain about the providers in a plan, you may be more satisfied with a Medicare Advantage PPO or PFFS plan.
 It comes down to cost.
-More freedom costs more.
+More freedom may cost more.

-A Medicare Supplement or Medigap plan does not have these network configurations.
-If you choose Original Medicare plus a Supplemental plan, you will have the option of seeing any doctor, hospital, or laboratory that accepts Medicare patients in the U.S.
+A Medicare Supplement Insurance or (Medigap) plan does not have these network configurations.
+If you choose Original Medicare plus a Medicare Supplemental Insurance plan, you may have the option of seeing any doctor, hospital, or laboratory that accepts Medicare patients in the U.S.

-OpenMedicare helps seniors navigate some of their most important decisions around health and wellness.
+OpenMedicare helps people navigate some of their most important decisions around health and wellness.